Best Ways To Study

 Eat Breakfast

-Don’t skip breakfast because you’re nervous or in a rush.
-Again, eat and drink something healthy!
-Your brain is going to be far better at recalling test information when your body isn’t bombarding it with feelings of hunger.
+Don’t skip breakfast due to nerves or rushing.
+Eat and drink something healthy!
+Your brain will recall test information far better when your body isn’t bombarded with hunger signals.

 Go Over the Information In Your Head

-While you’re eating breakfast or on your way to class, go over the material you studied silently in your head.
-Are you able to recall the majority of everything you studied?
-Are there any missing details that you need to quickly review before its test-taking time?
+While eating breakfast or heading to class, silently review the material you studied.
+Can you recall most of what you studied?
+Are there missing details you need to quickly review before test time?

 Be Confident

-The worst thing you can do before entering a test is to believe that you’re going to fail it.
-As Henry Ford once said, “Those who believe they can do something and those who believe they can’t are both right.”.
+The worst thing you can do before a test is believe you’ll fail.
+As Henry Ford once said, “Those who believe they can do something and those who believe they can’t are both right.”

 Remember: You’ve got this!
-You studied for it, quizzed yourself, and can even visualize the notes you’ve taken.
-Go into your test reassured that you’ll be ready for whatever they throw your way.
+You studied, quizzed yourself, and can visualize your notes.
+Enter your test confident that you’re ready for whatever comes your way.

 Final Thoughts: Best Ways To Study

-No matter what test you’re about to take, studying is key.
-Throughout this guide you’ve learned the best ways to study.
-Remember, don’t stress, take breaks when you need them, and be confident!
+Regardless of which test you’re taking, effective studying is essential.
+Throughout this guide, you’ve learned the best study methods.
+Remember: don’t stress, take breaks when needed, and stay confident!

-You’ve got the tools you need to study the best way you can.
+You now have the tools to study effectively.
 Get prepared and go ace your tests!

 Andrew Green